lizkim17/Mini-Project1/assessment.md

 <!-- Explanation of demonstrated off-the-syllabus skills below this line -->

-1. scrape data from external sources -> scrapted data from wikipedia
+1. Scrape data from external sources -> scrapted data from wikipedia
-2. create a table of contents with links to each heading -> it is at the top of the document
+2. Create a table of contents with links to each heading -> it is at the top of the document
 3. tidying the data in various ways (Ex. bind_rows and pivot_wider) -> under Descriptive Statistics and Plots
 4. Merge different datasets -> when creating plots
 5. Renaming columns -> when creating plots
 6. Add bins to the data using the specified quartiles when creating plots -> when creating plot for RQ3.
+7. Learn how to deal with inconsistencies in country names (e.g., differences in case, punctuation, or blank spaces)

 <!-- Explanation of demonstrated off-the-syllabus skills above this line -->